 (d)(i) The head of the contracting activity or designee shall sign the determination and finding.
 See Appendix GG for further delegation.

-(e)(3)(i) The head of contracting activity shall approve actions as described in FAR 16.401(e)(3)(i).
+(e)(3)(i) The head of the contracting activity shall approve actions as described in FAR 16.401(e)(3)(i).
 See Appendix GG for further delegation.

 (g) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall provide mechanisms for sharing proven incentive strategies as described in FAR 16.401(g).
 See Appendix GG for further delegation.
+See DPCAP Guidance on Using Incentive and Other Contract Types and AFARS PGI 5116.102-90-1.

 5116.403 Fixed-price incentive contracts.